33 High-Protein Dinners

 - Heat olive oil in a large pot over medium heat.
 Add onion, sauté until soft (about 5 minutes).

-- Stir in garlic, ginger, curry powder, cumin, and turmeric, cook for 1 minute until fragrant.
+- Stir in garlic, ginger, curry powder, cumin, and turmeric, and cook for 1 minute until fragrant.

 - Add lentils, diced tomatoes (with juices), coconut milk, and vegetable broth.
 Bring to a boil.